Blessed are those whose strength is in you, who have set their hearts on a pilgrimage. Psalm 84:5

 against all the inhabitants of the earth.

-31 A noise will come even to the end of the earth;
+31 A noise will come, to the ends of the earth,

 for the Lord has a contention with the nations.